Genus bounds for min-max minimal surfaces: Regularity Theory

+Another useful topological lemma is from \cite{cm2}, which gives that for a sequence of surfaces with bounded genus, the genus can collapse into at most finitely many points:

-\begin{lemma} (Genus Collapse, Colding-Minicozzi (Lemma I.0.14.\cite{cm2})) Suppose $\Sigma_j$ is a sequence of smooth surfaces a 3-manifold of genus $g$.
+\begin{lemma} [Genus Collapse, Colding-Minicozzi (Lemma I.0.14.\cite{cm2})] Suppose $\Sigma_j$ is a sequence of smooth surfaces a 3-manifold of genus $g$.
 Then there exists finitely many points in the manifold $\left\{x_i\right\}_{i=1}^n$ and a subsequence of the surfaces, still denoted $\Sigma_j$, such that for all $x\notin\left\{x_i\right\}_{i=1}^n$, there is a radius $r(x)$ such that $\Sigma_j\cap B_x(r)$ is a union of planar domains for $r\leq r(x)$.
-In particular, $g(\Sigma_j\cap B_x(r))=0$. \end{lemma} Finally we will need the following well-known isoperimetric inequality for minimal surfaces: \begin{lemma} \cite{dp} There exists constants $C$ and $r_0>0$ (depending on M) such that
+In particular, $g(\Sigma_j\cap B_x(r))=0$. \end{lemma} \begin{rmk} The genus of a surface with boundary is defined to be the genus of the closed surface obtained by capping off each boundary circle with a disk. \end{rmk}